 The island of South Georgia is a diverse landscape of majestic mountains, massive glaciers, grassy uplands, and deep fjords.
 Visit the former whaling outpost of Grytviken, where you may pay your respects at the simple grave of Ernest Shackleton.
 At St. Andrew’s Bay take in the sight of 150,000 king penguins.
 At Cooper Island, the nesting home of thousands of black-browed albatrosses, see a large colony of macaroni penguins.
 If the weather is favorable, visits are also planned at Fortuna Bay, Salisbury Plains, Prion Island, and Elsehul Bay.

-Approach the South American continent and sail along the Beagle Channel.
-Take in the beauty of Tierra del Fuego to the north and Navarino Island to the south as you make your way to Ushuaia, Argentina.
+Approach South America and sail along the Beagle Channel.
+Take in the beauty of Tierra del Fuego and Navarino Island as you head to Ushuaia.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.